Oscar Hernández (baseball): Kansas City Royals

 On July 9, 2020, Hernandez signed a minor league contract with the Kansas City Royals.
 On July 23, Hernandez was selected to the 40-man and active rosters.
 He was designated for assignment on August 2 after going 2-for-4 in 4 games with the Royals and outrighted on August 5.
 On October 15, Hernandez elected free agency.

 Toros de Tijuana

 On June 24, 2021, Hernández signed with the Toros de Tijuana of the Mexican League.
 Hernández hit .244/.279/.366 with 1 home run and 4 RBI in 14 games with Tijuana before he was released on July 20.

 Trois-Rivières Aigles

 On January 11, 2023, Hernández signed with the Trois-Rivières Aigles of the Frontier League.
-In 22 games for the Aigles, he batted .242/.329/.333 with 1 home run and 5 RBI.
+In 22 games for the Aigles, he batted .242/.329/.333 with one home run and five RBI.
 On August 4, Hernández was released by Trois-Rivières.

-Staten Island FerryHawks

 On March 20, 2024, Hernández signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
 However he was released prior to the start of the season.

+Cleburne Railroaders

+On February 26, 2026, Hernández signed with the Hagerstown Flying Boxcars of the Atlantic League of Professional Baseball.
+On March 31, Hernández was traded to the Cleburne Railroaders of the American Association of Professional Baseball in exchange for a player to be named later.
+In 26 games, he batted .259/.357/.318 with no home runs and eight RBI.

+Long Island Ducks

+On July 2, 2026, Hernández was traded to the Long Island Ducks of the Atlantic League of Professional Baseball in exchange for a player to be named later.
+He was released on August 18.

+York Revolution

+On August 22, 2026, Hernández signed with the York Revolution of the Atlantic League of Professional Baseball.